 Amazon Rainforest, South America

-Considered as one of the largest forests in the world, the Amazon Rainforest, popularly known as Amazon Jungle or Amazonia is a tropical rainforest located in South America.
-The forest shares its location with 9 nations including Bolivia, Brazil, Colombia, Ecuador, French Guiana (France), Guyana, Peru, Suriname, and Venezuela.
+Considered as one of the largest forests in the world, the Amazon Rainforest, popularly known as the Amazon Jungle or Amazonia, is a tropical rainforest located in South America.
+The forest shares its location with 9 nations, including Bolivia, Brazil, Colombia, Ecuador, French Guiana (France), Guyana, Peru, Suriname, and Venezuela.
 Being the largest forest in the world, over people of 350 ethnicities reside within the Amazon Rainforest.
-It’s the home to 40,000 plant species, 1,300 bird species, 2,200 species of fishes, 427 types of mammals, 430 amphibian species, 380 reptile species and is also home to over 2.5 million different types of insects.
-Amazon Rainforest is also the source of 20% of Earth’s oxygen.
-And this all together is enough to reflect the significance of Amazon Rainforests.
+It’s the home to 40,000 plant species, 1,300 bird species, 2,200 species of fish, 427 types of mammals, 430 amphibian species, 380 reptile species, and is also home to over 2.5 million different types of insects.
+The Amazon Rainforest is also the source of 20% of Earth’s oxygen.

 Congo Rainforest, Africa